 Step 2: Take a picture from your video.

 Capturing a photo from a video is fairly simple in Kapwing.
 In fact, there are two ways you can get a picture out of a video:

 Using Kapwing's video converter tool while in the video editor allows you to create a GIF, MP4, MP3, or JPEG file from any video source.
 Today we’re only focusing on creating a JPEG.

 To begin capturing a picture from your video, click "Export Project" and your Export Settings will open.
 There, you'll want to select your format as "JPEG" and select the image frame you want.
 Move the slider from left to right until you’ve reached the frame that you want to capture.
 The preview will show the frame that you've selected.

 *Note: If you’re using a longer video, you can trim it with Kapwing to make finding the frame easier.
 In the timeline, drag the ends of the layer to shorten your video and you can use the split tool to remove unwanted sections.
 When you're finished, you're all set to use your trimmed video to quickly choose your snapshot.

-Once you’ve chosen the perfect freeze-frame from your video, you’re ready to process your JPEG file.
-Click the red “Export Image” button from the bottom left-right corner of the window.
+Once you’ve chosen the perfect image frame from your video, you’re ready to process your JPEG file.
+Click the “Export Project” button in the top right-hand corner of your editor.
 Kapwing will automatically work its magic and your snapshot will be ready to download after a few seconds.